camunda/camunda-bpm-examples/multi-tenancy/schema-isolation/README.md

 # Before Starting

-Before starting, make sure to download the [Camunda Platform WildFly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/) and extract it to a folder.
-We will call this folder `$CAMUNDA_HOME` in the following explanations.
+Before starting, make sure to install the Camunda Platform on Wildfly ≤26 server, follow the step in the [manual installation guide](https://docs.camunda.org/manual/7.19/installation/full/jboss/manual/#setup).
+We will call the root folder $WILDFLY_HOME in the following explanations.
+Note that this example is only compatible with WildFly ≤26.
+The latest compatible pre-packaged Camunda WildFly distribution is 7.18.x.

 # Configuring the Database

 Before configuring process engines, we have to set up a database schema for every tenant.
 In this section we will explain how to do so.

 Start up WildFly by running `$CAMUNDA_HOME/start-camunda.{bat/sh}`.
-After startup, open your browser and go to `http://localhost:8080/h2/h2`.
-Enter the following configuration before connecting:
+After the database has been created, start a DB client (e.g. [DBeaver](https://dbeaver.io/)) and connect to the database.
+This is the default connection information:

 * **Driver Class**: org.h2.Driver
 * **JDBC URL**: jdbc:h2:./camunda-h2-dbs/process-engine